datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
+That's not what you want.

 Use the Date is choice on the menu instead.

-This will let me choose a range of dates that are relative to today's date.

 ---